wazo-platform/wazo-platform.org/content/uc-doc/administration/import_export.md

 ### System specific scripts

 Some scripts are available to export specific systems to the appropriate export file format.
-To list all available scripts look at the contrib directory.
+To list all available scripts look at the `contrib directory.

 #### Exporting from a Xivo installation

-If you are exporting an Xivo system you can use the `export_xivo.sh` script to create your export file.
+If you are exporting a Xivo system you can use the `export_xivo.sh` script to create your export file.

 ```sh